parsiyte/LLM-GPU-Energy-Evaluation/README.md

 ## Requirements

 To run these experiments, you will need to have the DEPO tool.
-Please make sure to clone or copy the `split` directory from the DEPO repository into the root of this repository folder.
+Please make sure to clone or copy the `split` directory, with same folder this repo belongs

+There is a script called `run_all_experiments_5.sh` will run 5 five times of the experiments